systelab/java-report-generator/GOVERNANCE.md

 Collaborators review and merge (_land_) pull requests.

-Three collaborators must approve a pull request before the pull request can land.
+Two collaborators must approve a pull request before the pull request can land.
 Approving a pull request indicates that the collaborator accepts responsibility for the change.
 Approval must be from collaborators who are not authors of the change.